IIIF/api/source/api/extension/navplace/index.md

 ### 3.2 Full Manifest Example

 Here you can see an example of a IIIF Manifest with the `navPlace` property.
-It is made JSON-LD 1.1 compatible by including multiple contexts.
+It is made JSON-LD 1.1 compatible by including multiple contexts to cover all the terms used within the web resource.
 Review the Manifest below in the [JSON-LD playground](https://json-ld.org/playground/) for an example of Linked Data processing.